-- 1. the City of Southfield's police and/or fire department(s) being dispatched to school property; or - 2. the use of District personnel/staff (beyond regular school hours) assisting in the search and/or seizure of purported bombs.
+- a.
+The City of Southfield's police and/or fire department(s) being dispatched to school property; or - b.
+The use of District personnel/staff (beyond regular school hours) assisting in the search and/or seizure of purported bombs. - A firearm is defined as any weapon from which a dangerous projectile may be propelled by using explosives, gas or air as a means of propulsion, except any smooth bore rifle or handgun designed and manufactured exclusively for propelling BB's not exceeding .177 caliber by means of spring, gas or air.
+See MCL 8.3t & 18 USC 921.